 “The one day trip was the highlight of our stay at Edinburgh.”

 “The trip gave us the chance to see and learn a lot about the country we wouldn't have been able to otherwise.”

 We arrive in the beautiful medieval town of St. Andrews in time for lunch.
 Here you can enjoy a walk around the town, where Prince William met Kate, home to the oldest university in Scotland, famous Cathedral and golf course.
 Enjoy approximately three hours of free time to explore its medieval buildings and wonderful cobbled streets in the centre, and have lunch and refreshments.

 Heading homewards we travel across the Lomond hills, descending to Loch Leven (scene of Mary Queen of Scot's imprisonment and escape) and on to the picturesque village of South Queensferry where we enjoy our final stop before returning to Edinburgh.

 Please note the Golf Museum in St Andrews is undergoing major development and will be closed until June 2015.

 No, optional extras are not included in the tour price.

-The one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced Driver-Guide, and transportation on one of our luxury Mercedes Benz coaches.
+The one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced Driver-Guide, and transportation on one of our luxury, modern, air-conditioned coaches.